prathamsirari7-gif/dbt-netflix-project/README.md

-# 🎬 Netflix Analytics Engineering Project using DBT & Snowflake
+🎬 MovieLens Analytics Engineering Project using DBT, Snowflake & Power BI

-## 📖 Project Overview
+📖 Project Overview

-This project demonstrates an end-to-end Analytics Engineering workflow using DBT (Data Build Tool) and Snowflake.
+This project demonstrates an end-to-end Analytics Engineering workflow using DBT (Data Build Tool), Snowflake, and Power BI.

-The goal of this project is to transform raw Netflix datasets into clean, reliable, and analytics-ready data models by following modern data engineering best practices.
+The goal of this project is to transform raw MovieLens datasets into clean, reliable, and analytics-ready data models by following modern data engineering best practices.

-The project includes data modeling, data quality testing, snapshots, documentation, and business analysis to build a scalable and maintainable analytics solution.
+The project includes data modeling, data quality testing, snapshots, documentation, business analysis, and Power BI dashboarding to build a scalable and maintainable analytics solution.

----
+⸻

-## 🎯 Business Objective
+🎯 Business Objective

 The objective of this project is to:

-- Transform raw Netflix data into business-ready datasets
+* Transform raw MovieLens data into business-ready datasets
-- Build reusable and scalable DBT models
+* Build reusable and scalable DBT models
-- Ensure data quality through automated testing
+* Ensure data quality through automated testing
-- Track historical changes using snapshots
+* Track historical changes using snapshots
-- Generate business insights through analytical queries
+* Generate business insights through analytical queries
-- Create a well-documented analytics workflow
+* Visualize insights through Power BI dashboards

----
+* Create a well-documented analytics workflow

-## 🏗️ Data Pipeline Architecture
+⸻

-text
+🏗️ Data Pipeline Architecture

-Raw Netflix Dataset
+Raw MovieLens Dataset
         │
         ▼
     Snowflake